How To Install A Dishwasher

 How to Replace a Dishwasher

-Replacing your old dishwasher can be done with some common household tools, But please note if you are not comfortable with the process call a licensed plumber and a licensed electrician instead to do the job.
+Replacing your old dishwasher can be done with some common household tools.
+Still, please note if you are not comfortable with the process call a licensed plumber and a licensed electrician instead to do the job.

 There are a few tools you will need that are listed below, also please note that these are instructions how to install the plumbing side of the dishwasher and the electric side of the job you will need an electrician or read on how to properly wire your dishwasher from a how-to guide on another site or in a book.

-Please also note that this is how to replace the dishwasher after the electric and the dishwasher has been removed from the cabinet ( Usually 2 screws under the countertop)
+Please also note that this is how to replace the dishwasher after the electricity has been shut off and the dishwasher has been removed from the cabinet ( Usually 2 screws under the countertop)

 Tools you will need:

 Pipe tubing cutter

 Channel Locks or water pump pliers

 Pipe Dope or thread sealant